dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 There are two types of cloud services that FluidCloud will support and enable relocation for: IaaS and PaaS based services.
 The decision to relocate will be initiated by the owner of the service (e.g. through a user interface or API).

 **Service Instance Adaptation** - *The conversion, transformation and movement of the service and its related data*.
 Related to relocating IaaS and PaaS services are the potential service adaptations that need to take place.
 Parts of the service might need to be adapted when relocated.
-For example virtual machines may need to be re-contextualised as its environment changes [#Armstrong:2012].
+For example virtual machines may need to be adapted (re-contextualised) as its environment changes [#Armstrong:2012].
 If we turn our attention to the PaaS area service instances need might need to be adopted (on source code level) for a certain target platform.

 **Data Relocation** - *Relocation, migration, transformation and conversion of the data belonging to the service*.
 Relocation of data fundamentally means moving bits and bytes.
 Currently tools such as GlobusOnline provide a service for easily transferring data between Grid sites using the proven GridFTP protocol [#Gridftp:2007].
 Certainly technologies like Software Defined Networking can help when data paths are needed on-demand to be established between two providers.